It’s no secret that I’m not a big city person.

 I’ve only ever played Crash Bandicoot.

-So while I wasn’t particularly excited at the prospect of spending hours and hours staring at various different screens, gaming kings Dave and Dustin were all over it, bonding over an old game that looked like a giant colourful ribbon and building ugly cities on PCs.
+So while I wasn’t particularly excited at the prospect of spending hours and hours staring at various different screens, gaming king Dave was all over it.

 I totally wasn’t into it.